SeiryuZ/HemeWeb/proposal/README.md

 configurations that are run via the web application.
 These scenarios can be shared and re-run easily, offering reproducibility to HemeLB computation.
-In a more general situation, using container technology also allows reproducibility in the tools used by computational workflow.
+In a more general situation, using container technology also allows reproducibility in the tools used by any computational workflow.
 This allow computation workflow to be reproduced in any computing resources, not only tied into the implementation this paper will create.